 the devil can quote scripture for his purpose

-- proverb People may conceal unworthy motives by reciting words that sound morally authoritative.[with allusion to the Temptation]More example sentences
+- proverb People may conceal unworthy motives by reciting words that sound morally authoritative.With allusion to Jesus' Temptation in Matt.
+4Example sentences

 - Finally you get the Devil quoting scriptures for his own purposes when he turns the story of Jacob.